Search

 We have talked about your earlier years.
 I’ve asked questions about Nollywood, Hollywood.
 Now let us do some more talking about the film industries in the UK and in Nigeria if you were to describe both.
 I’m talking about the industry generally not in specific films.

-I don’t have much insight into the Nigerian film industry now, even then really.
-I cannot compare it now, today really.
+I don’t have much insight into the Nigerian film industry now, even then really, so I can’t compare them.
 I can only compare my experience, again, which is a long time ago.
-So yeah I don’t know any of them right now, sorry.

 Talk about the last few films you’ve done in the UK, because I want to believe all those movies you’ve done are in the UK, right?